virteal/l8/README.md

   promise.
 The result of a promise can be a Function that will be evaluated and will replace the initial promise.

-  Other librairies provides additional usefull services.
-See Q.js, When.js, Promise.io, etc.
+  Other librairies provides additional usefull Promise related services.
+See lueebird, Q.js, When.js, Promise.io, etc.

   -- Actors runs in places called "stages"
   They are remotely accessible using proxies.